[Date changed–posted 8/24/22 (last revised 7/30/20)]

-REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Human Resources, or at any time the Regents' Rules are changed, with substantive revisions forwarded to the Chief of Staff and Associate Vice President for Administration and the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Associate Vice President for Human Resources, or at any time the Regents' Rules are changed, with substantive revisions forwarded to the Chief of Staff and Vice President for Administration and the Provost and Senior Vice President

 1. Voluntary Retirement

 a.
 Voluntary retirement of an employee will occur when the employee voluntarily ceases employment and elects to retire and receive, or is eligible to receive, benefits through a retirement provision under the jurisdiction of the Teacher Retirement System (TRS), the Optional Retirement Program (ORP), the Employees Retirement System (ERS), or any other federal or state statutory retirement program to which the university has made employer contributions.
 Refer to the following for additional information on retirement eligibility:

 • Overview of TRS and ORP

 • Employees Retirement System Website

 b.
 A TRS member who meets eligibility requirements on the last day of employment before retirement may purchase one year of service credit for 50 days or 400 hours of unused state sick leave accumulated at no more than five days per year.
 General eligibility requirements for purchase of this service credit are described in the TRS Service Credit brochure.
 The purchase of one year of service credit utilizing accumulated sick leave may not be used to establish eligibility for retirement.
 Sick leave donated to an employee may not be used to purchase a service year credit.